MrLucien-Johnson/Class_enrollment_Project/README.md

 ## Known Issues
-Linked table had not been utilised
+* Linked table had not been utilised
+* Jenkins not setup with SystemD
+* No external databse

 ## Future Work